Making and Using Compost

 Compost is ready to use when it is dark brown and crumbly and has an earthy smell.
 For a very fine product, run the compost through a ½-inch screen and either use the coarser material for mulch or return it to the pile for continued decomposition with other materials.

-When compost is ready to use, it should be dark and crumbly, and you should not be able to recognize the original composted items.
+When compost is ready to use, it should be dark and crumbly, and you should not be able to recognize the original composted items (Figure 7).
 If compost is not used promptly, it still makes a good soil amendment, but nitrogen may be lost through leaching.

 Fast composting may produce good compost in three to eight weeks.
 Traditional composting methods will produce a product in three to nine months, depending on the types of organic materials used, temperatures, and how often the compost is turned.